BORA - HANSGROHE

 This is an example of a team that has grown season after season since its foundation in 2010, then featuring in the Continental category.
 First as NetApp, later with the added support of Endura and, since 2014, bearing the name of Bora-Argon 18, Ralph Denk’s team has not ceased to advance in its transit through professional cycling.
 The team faces its sixth WorldTour season, now without veteran rider Peter Sagan in the team.
 However, recent victories for the German team have come from other rider as Jai Hindley, who has won the Giro d’Italia.
 In 2019, Irish rider Sam Bennett obtained two stage triumphs.
 German rider Pascal Ackerman, repeated this achievement in La Vuelta’s last edition with victories at Aguilar de Campoo and Madrid.

 Overall victories: 0

-Stage victories: 2
+Stage victories: 6

 2013: Leopold König, (Alto de Peñas Blancas - Estepona).

 2017: Rafal Majka (Sierra de la Pandera)

 Leader jersey: 0

 Victories in secondary classifications: 0

-August 31, 2013: Leopold König makes history for the team outsprinting Dani Moreno and Nicolas Roche (who would become leader) to get the first stage victory in La Vuelta for the team.
+August 31st 2013: Leopold König makes history for the team outsprinting Dani Moreno and Nicolas Roche (who would become leader) to get the first stage victory in La Vuelta for the team.

-September 2nd, 2017: Rafal Majka wins at the top of the Sierra de La Pandera and proves once again his talent as a climber.
+September 2nd 2017: Rafal Majka wins at the top of the Sierra de La Pandera and proves once again his talent as a climber.